 Advisors at Large

 Myron Steeves

-Myron Steeves is founder and senior attorney at the Church Law Center of California, and former dean of Trinity Law School.
+Myron Steeves is founder and senior attorney at the Church Law Center of California, and dean emeritus of Trinity Law School.
 Steeves serves charities, religious organizations, trade associations, political organizations, and higher education institutions through his practice by offering sound legal guidance from a faith-based perspective.

+Advisors at Large